compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

 ## 🐳 Alternative: Docker Deployment (Production-Ready)

 If you want a production-ready, portable, and reproducible deployment (the preferred method for most professionals):

+In case you're not familiar with Docker reference `Docs/4.Introductory_Docker.md` for [detailed explaination](Docs/4.Introductory_Docker.md).

 **Why Docker?**
 > Most professionals deploy with Docker because it guarantees that your application will run the same way everywhere—on your laptop, a server, or the cloud.
 Docker containers package your code, dependencies, and environment together, eliminating "it works on my machine" problems and making scaling, testing, and collaboration much easier.